cotterman/Astro250_Python-for-Data-Scientists/Final project-Watsi-cotterman/README.txt

 cannot afford.
 Each patient profile remains on the site until the patient’s treatment is fully funded by donors accessing the site.
 Using Python’s image processing and machine-learning tools, I explore the determinants of donation rate.
-Do patients who smile in their photo get funded more quickly?
-How can Watsi maximize expected total dollars donated?
+In particular, do patients who smile in their photo get funded more quickly?

 ## Variable importance analysis for donation rate: